emliri/multimedia-js/README.md

 ### To build just run ...

 First build?
 You don't need to care about installing dependencies!
 Our build system does it for you.

-IMPORTANT: You only need to setup Git submodules initially: `git submodule update --init`

 Then, just run:
 ```